Swayamz-123/hack_iit/README.md

 ---

-## 📝 License

-MIT License – Free to use and modify.

----

 ## 🙏 Acknowledgments

 Built with ❤️ during **IITJ Hackathon** 2024.
 Thanks to the judges, mentors, and community for the opportunity to solve real-world problems.